Hawaiian Holdings, Inc. (HA) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price estimated by analysts for HA is $4.08, which is -$0.5 below than the current price.
-The public float for HA is 49.46M, and at present, short sellers hold a 15.76% of that float.
-The average trading volume of HA on November 15, 2023 was 2.42M shares.
+The average price point forecasted by analysts for Hawaiian Holdings, Inc. (HA) is $4.08, which is -$0.99 below the current market price.
+The public float for HA is 49.46M, and currently, short sellers hold a 15.76% ratio of that float.
+The average trading volume of HA on November 21, 2023 was 2.49M shares.

 HA’s Market Performance